kauanhindlmayer/javascript/README.md

-# javascript
+# JavaScript Course @cursoemvideo

- Curso de JavaScript do CursoemVideo
+This repository contains all exercises done during the JavaScript course of the @cursoemvideo channel;